rheumatoid arthritis

 rheumatoid arthritis symptoms:

-Rheumatoid arthritis symptoms vary in severity among different people and the symptoms also has the nature of completely vanishing and returning intermittently.
+Rheumatoid arthritis symptoms vary in severity among different people and the symptoms also have the nature of completely vanishing and returning intermittently.
 The varied symptoms associated with rheumatoid arthritis are;

-• Many joints affected simultaneously and can occur on both sides of the body.
+• Many joints are affected simultaneously and can occur on both sides of the body.

 pathophysiology of rheumatoid arthritis: